On the theory of body motion in confined Stokesian fluids: A sphere near a plane wall

-However, the leading order neglected in eq. (\ref{eq7.1.21}) is smaller than that estimated for the forces, because, for the symmetries of the sphere, the first term in the $1$-st order Faxén operator vanishes and ${\pmb L}_{(m)} \sim O(R_p^2/h^{m+2} )$ instead of ${\pmb L}_{(m)} \sim O(R_p^2/h^{m+1} )$ in the general case.
-After some algebra one obtains
+Substituting the expressions for the entries of the $N$-matrix and considering the error estimated in Appendix (\ref{app:C2}) (or, equivalently, considering the eq. (\ref{eq7.20_sp2}) and the symmetry of the grand-resistance matrix), after some algebra one obtains

-or, by eq. (\ref{eq7.1.4}),
+or, by eq. (\ref{eq7.5_sp}),

 where